victorlucachi/void9/README.md

 # Handwiring guide

 I've also put together a pretty visual handwiring guide for the VOID9, that you can browse over [here](https://victorlucachi.ro/journal/void9-wiring-guide/).

-WARNING: The pins mentioned in the guide for the VOID9 are not correct.
-Use the pinout mentioned below instead!

 | ![](https://i.imgur.com/01WknB5.jpg) 	| ![](https://i.imgur.com/GMMczAH.jpg) 	| ![](https://i.imgur.com/5NyUoJY.jpg) 	|
 |---------------------------------------	|---------------------------------------	|---------------------------------------	|